UPPMAX/HPC-python/docs/packages.rst

 ..
 Note::

-    Since we have mirrored conda repositories locally Conda will work also on Bianca!
+    Since we have mirrored conda repositories locally conda will work also on Bianca!

-- First try Conda, as above.
+- First try conda, as above.

 - If packages are not available, follow the guideline below, while looking at https://uppmax.uu.se/support-sv/user-guides/bianca-user-guide .